Cambridge, Massachusetts Bicycle Accident Lawyers

 Breakstone, White & Gluck is known for our work representing cyclists, pedestrians and others who have been injured by negligence.
 We are also known for our commitment to cycling safety and work to prevent accidents.
 For more than 20 years, we have supported bicycle safety organizations and clubs in Massachusetts.
 And through our Project KidSafe campaign, we partner with several community organizations in Cambridge each year, donating bicycle helmets to local children.
 Our partners include CYCLE Kids, the Cambridge Police Department, the Windsor Street Care Center and the iCan Shine Bike Camp.

 If you have been injured in a bicycle accident, learn your rights.
-For a free legal consultation, contact us at 800-379-1244 or 617-723-7676 or use our contact form.
+For a free legal consultation, contact us at 800-379-1244 or use our contact form.
 We also invite you to watch our video below.

 Cambridge: Cycling Demographics

 Cambridge had 110,651 residents in the 2016 Census Bureau estimate.
 But even more people work here.
 According to the 2011-2015 American Community Survey, 126,544 people worked in Cambridge.
 The city’s largest employers include Harvard University, the Massachusetts Institute of Technology (MIT), Mount Auburn Hospital, and pharmaceutical companies such as Vertex and Biogen.